Glasgow's public transport makes European experts 'weep with pity', claims expert

 Andrew Carter, Chief Executive of the Centre for Cities, led a discussion at the Scottish Parliament launch of a report looked at the much-discussed issue of transport in Scotland's biggest city.

-Mr Carter joked that, when he explains the intricacies of Scotland's transport systems, it causes Europeans officials to weep.
+Mr Carter joked that, when he explains the intricacies of Scotland's transport systems, it causes European officials to weep.

 He added: "Outside of London our public transport systems in our cities are rubbish, that's the technical term for them, some are worse than others but all of them, particularly when you compare them to European counterparts, they're not so good.